Tamarillo: Prospects

-Usage
+Uses

-Culinary use
+Culinary

 The fruit is eaten by scooping the flesh from a halved fruit.
 When lightly sugared and chilled, the flesh is used for a breakfast dish.
 Some people in New Zealand cut the fruit in half, scoop out the pulpy flesh and spread it on toast.
 Yellow-fruited cultivars have a sweeter flavor, occasionally compared to mango or apricot.
 The red-fruited variety, which is much more widely cultivated, is more tart, and the savory aftertaste is far more pronounced.
 In the Northern Hemisphere, tamarillos are most frequently available from July until November, and fruits early in the season tend to be sweeter and less astringent.

 In the highlands of Ecuador, yellow tamarillos are used in ceviche and condiments, and the red varieties for desserts.
+The hydroethanolic extract of the purple variety seeds has been found to be genotoxic, so macerations should only be done with the pulp.

 They can be made into compotes, or added to hollandaise, chutneys and curries.
 Desserts using this fruit include bavarois and, combined with apples, a strudel.